The High Wycombe Community and Recreation Centre is set to become a 24/7 gym following a decision by Council at the May Ordinary Council Meeting.

 Council supported the inclusion of a $102,000 allocation within the 2017/18 annual budget to provide 24/7 accessibility to the gymnasium, and to purchase new equipment.

 The Shire is also looking to establish hire agreements for permanent user groups and progress discussions with Perth Diabetes Care for use of the gym, crèche, court and kitchen.

 The centre is a valuable community asset providing important services such as gym, group fitness classes, junior programs, kids cooking club and casual and permanent hall hire.

 The gym will be converted to a 24/7 access service following the completion of the necessary access modifications.
-It is expected the building modification works will begin in July and take about 12 weeks to complete.
+It is expected the building modification works will begin in July and open in the near future.

 Additional funds are proposed to upgrade the gym equipment to benefit all users.